swiftlang/swift-evolution/visions/embedded-swift.md

 ```

 The `_swift_allocate`/`_swift_deallocate` APIs are expected to be provided by the platform.
 They use the C calling convention so they can be implemented in either C or (non-allocating) Embedded Swift via `@c`.
 The Swift runtime APIs that build on top of these platform APIs will be provided as an implementation that’s optimized for small codesize and will be available as a static library in the toolchain for common CPU architectures.
 In addition to `_swift_allocate` and `_swift_deallocate`, there will be other APIs that a platform is expected to provide that enable more functionality in Embedded Swift, such as thread-local storage (for exclusivity checking and concurrency) and mutexes (for `Mutex` and concurrency).
 These will be documented in a central place to make porting Embedded Swift easier.

+## Revision history

+The [initial version](https://github.com/swiftlang/swift-evolution/blob/1b92e4c816e817ce1717c3d6ae6aa54c10fe5ce4/visions/embedded-swift.md) of this vision, published in October 2023, described a more limited subset of the language for Embedded Swift.
+It prohibited type metadata, existential (`any`) types, and other features that had runtime or code size overhead.
+The current vision reflects a different philosophy, where these dynamic language features are available so long as their costs can be scoped to their actual usage.
+This effectively expanded the Embedded Swift subset, making it cover more of the Swift language.